 The cupola is the cathedral’s standout feature.
 It has both traditional and flying buttresses to allow more light into the space.

-8. ROYAL CHAPEL OF GRANADA
+9. ROYAL CHAPEL OF GRANADA

-Containing the tombs of the Catholic Monarchs, including Queen Isabella and King Ferdinand, the chapel is magnificently decorated and contains several important art pieces.
+The Royal Chapel of Granada (Capilla Real) contains the tombs of the Catholic Monarchs, including Queen Isabella and King Ferdinand.
+The chapel is magnificently decorated and also houses several important works of art.

-9. LA ALCAICERÍA
+10. LA ALCAICERÍA

 La Alcaicería is the home of the Grand Bazaar of Granada and what remains of the original Moorish silk market.

-The name means Caesars Place in Arabic, a nod to Emperor Justinian, who granted the Arabs exclusive rights to produce and sell silk.
+The name means Caesar’s Place in Arabic, a nod to Emperor Justinian, who granted the Arabs exclusive rights to produce and sell silk.

-After a devastating fire in 1843, the market was destroyed, and a replica – less than half the original size – was rebuilt.
+After a devastating fire in 1843, the market was destroyed, and a replica, less than half the original size, was rebuilt.

-10. CORRAL DEL CARBÓN
+11. CORRAL DEL CARBÓN

 Corral del Carbón is a corn exchange from the 14th century, where merchants and their products would be hosted in preparation for auction.

 It’s the oldest Arab monument in Granada, dating back to 1336.
-Its current name comes from the Christian period when it was used to house coal merchants.
+Its current name comes from the Christian period, when it was used to house coal merchants.

 The most interesting aspect of the building is its impressive façade, which has a large horseshoe arch decorated with plant motifs.
 Through the entrance pavilion, the inner courtyard is surrounded by a three-level gallery.